noamraph/nix-pills/pills/01-why-you-should-give-it-try.md

 ## Introduction

-Welcome to the first post of the \"[Nix](https://nixos.org/nix) in pills\" series.
+Welcome to the first post of the "[Nix](https://nixos.org/nix) in pills" series.
 Nix is a purely functional package manager and deployment system for POSIX.

 There's a lot of documentation that describes what Nix,